bayesbaes/bayesbaes.github.io/_authors/01_hannah_watkins.md

 ---
 author: hannah_watkins
 name: Hannah Watkins
-position: Co-founder and Tutorial Writer
+position: Co-founder, Tutorial Writer, and Web Designer
 ---

 This is a blurb about Hannah.
 And here's a picture: